 After your session, I will get to work on culling your images down to the very best of the best typically between 40-100 images depending on the session length, then editing those images and getting them up into your gallery.
 Once they’re ready, I’ll be in touch to schedule your 24-hour slideshow window.

 When you get the slideshow link, I encourage you to make an event of it!
-Queue it up on your tv or a large computer screen and gather the whole family around (sound up!)… the first time you see your photos is always the best.
+Pull it up on your tv or a large computer screen and gather the whole family around (sound up!)… the first time you see your photos is always the best.

 Once you’ve selected and paid for your collection, your gallery will open for thirty days, preloaded with your print credit and set for you to download the number of files that corresponds with your collection.